 vitamin D also plays a critical role in regulating bone health.
 Vitamin D promotes the absorption of calcium in the intestine as well as the activity of bone building cells.
 Medical studies show vitamin D is more effective than calcium for treating osteoporosis.7 The most natural way to obtain vitamin D is through sun exposure, but because of indoor jobs, our climate, and skin cancer risk it is virtually impossible to achieve optimal levels of Vitamin D from sunshine alone.
 Vitamin D supplementation is necessary for most people.

 How much calcium and Vitamin D are necessary to protect against osteoporosis?

 Calcium should not be taken in excess, and I recommend limiting supplemental calcium to 400-600 mg.
 Most of your calcium should be derived from plant foods, not supplements.
-A recent meta-analysis of many studies has shown that low dose (500 mg) calcium supplementation combined with vitamin D was effective at preventing osteoporosis-related fractures whereas high dose (1000 mg) calcium supplementation was not.11,12,13 Overdosing on calcium actually deactivates the Vitamin D and can weaken bones.
-My Osteo-Sun formula is an excellent source of Vitamin D that provides the body with just the right dose of calcium and magnesium for optimal osteoporosis protection.
+A recent meta-analysis of many studies has shown that low dose (less than 1000 mg) calcium supplementation combined with vitamin D was effective at preventing osteoporosis-related fractures whereas high dose (1000 mg or more) calcium supplementation was not.11,12,13 Overdosing on calcium actually deactivates the Vitamin D and can weaken bones.

 1NOF.
 "Bone Health Basics."
 National Osteoporosis Foundation.
 2010. http://www.nof.org/aboutosteoporosis/bonebasics/whybonehealth (accessed February 2011).